Graduate Concurrent Degree Programs

 *Applicants scoring below the above preferred minimum requirements may need to take English support courses.

-**Minimum score of 25 IBT Writing or 7.0 IELTS Writing required for teaching assistantship consideration.
+**Preferred score of 25 IBT Writing or 7.0 IELTS Writing for graduate teaching assistantship consideration.

 Nonnative speakers of English must submit an audio or video file demonstrating competence in spoken English